“South Crofty is not just an old operation, but a new project leveraged with existing infrastructure”

 In March 2016, Strongbow entered into an agreement with Galena Special Situations Fund and Tin Shield Production Inc. to acquire a 100% interest in Western United Mines Ltd. (“WUML”) and Cornish Minerals Limited (Bermuda) (the "Companies"), which owned the South Crofty tin project plus additional mineral rights over a further 7,500 hecatres located in various parts of Cornwall..
 The closing of the acquisition was announced on July 12, 2016.

 The South Crofty project is fully permitted, having underground permission (mining licence) valid until 2071, planning permission to construct a new process plant and a permit from the Environment Agency to dewater the mine.
-Strongbow is now focused on the construction of a water treatment plant so the now-flooded mine can be dewatered.
-Strongbow plans to bring the project to a production decision and complete a feasibility study in parallel with the mine dewatering process.
+Strongbow plans to complete a feasibility study and to bring the project to a production decision.

 The underground permission area covers 1,490 hectares and includes 26 former producing mines.
 Current infrastructure on the property includes four usable vertical shafts and a 300-meter decline.
 Regional infrastructure includes excellent access to power, roads and rail.
 The process plant site is adjacent to the railway line and accessible grid power crosses the property.South Crofty mineralization occurs in laterally extensive lode structures, with some over 4 kilometers long, and extending to a vertical depth of at least 1,000 meters.